by ravisheth, published

 CellStruder v1 by ravisheth is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure ravisheth would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ravisheth would love to see what you've printed.
+Please document your print and share a Make with the community.